triggermesh/poc-adapters/jqtransformation/README.md

 ### Deploying an instance of the JQTransformation
 After updating the `query` spec field with a valid JQ expression, the JQTransformation can now be deployed by applying the provided manifest in `/config/200-deployment.yaml`.
+Note that the JQTransformation must be deployed with a configured sink.
+For example purposes the example deployment comes pre-configured with an event-display.

 ```cmd
 kubectl apply -f /config/200-deployment.yaml
 ```